ChrisEAlfred/galparse/readme.md

 Arguments:

 - .JED source
-- List of pin names, assuming active high, separated by spaces in order of pins (skipping power pins 12,24)
+- List of pin names separated by spaces in order of pins (skipping power pins 12,24).
+Prefix with `!` to indicate active low
 - CUPL Name
 - CUPL revision
 - CUPL designer